it-economics/itea-be/kata-instructions.md

 ### Exercise 4

-Monitoring systems and visualization
+**Monitoring systems and visualization.**
 We will use the Prometheus adapter of Actuator because it is the only monitoring system that uses pull principle (so-called "scraping").
 Therefore, Actuator provides a web endpoint to read the metrics.
-For visualizing the Monitoring stats, we will use Grafana A Docker compose file is provided in the project to start a Prometheus and Grafana server is located in the resources subfolder "monitoring"
+For visualizing the Monitoring stats, we will use Grafana.
+A Docker compose file is provided in the project to start a Prometheus and Grafana server is located in the resources subfolder "monitoring"

 1. Enable Prometheus registry and expose the endpoint